 To kick off the movement, 100,000 people marched six miles to Trafalgar Square to Victoria Park in London for an open air concert featuring acts such as The Clash, Steel Pulse, Tom Robinson Band, and others in April of 1978, thus solidifying one of the biggest music-fosuced anti-racism efforts to date.

-Rock Against Racism is a non-profit organization consisting of a collective of musicians, artists, and music industry leaders continuing the crucial work of combating modern day racism.
+Rock Against Racism is a non-profit organization consisting of a collective of musicians, artists, and music industry leaders continuing the crucial work of combating systemic racism.

 Photography Credit: Syd Shelton & Ray Stevenson (White Riot)